skiadas/TheoryCompCourse/syllabus.md

 ### Reading Notes and Practice Problems

-On the website you will find a [schedule](http://skiadas.github.io/TheoryCompCourse/site/schedule.html) with links to documents for each class day.
+On the website you will find a [schedule](http://skiadas.github.io/TheoryCompCourse/site/schedule.html) with information on each class day's lesson plan.
 In those documents you will find notes for the day's lesson, a reading assignment, and a list of practice problems.
 You should work on those practice problems, and ask any questions you have about them.
 You do not have to turn the problems in.

 ### Class Participation